Food and Agribusiness

 - Nestle, Nolan Meats, and Suncoast Macadamias are a few of the businesses operating in Gympie that export to the world.

-Agribusiness is becoming entrepreneurial and value adding to manufacturing, education, retail and tourism.
+Agribusiness and agri-tourism are becoming entrepreneurial and value adding to manufacturing, education, retail and tourism.

 The majority of businesses classify as micro to small scale enterprise with many producers choosing to sell direct to local markets.